Detecting Extragalactic Axion-like Dark Matter with Polarization Measurements of Fast Radio Bursts

-The Deep Synoptic Array localised the repeater FRB 20220912A to a host galaxy, PSO J347.2702+48.7066, at redshift $z = 0.0771$ \cite{Ravi2023}.
-The host galaxy has a stellar mass of approximately $10^{10}\,M_{\odot}$, a star-formation rate of $\gtrsim 0.1\,M_{\odot} \, {\rm yr^{-1}}$, and an effective radius of $2.2\,{\rm kpc}$. \citet{2023ApJ...954...80G} compared the optical host luminosities of repeating and nonrepeating FRBs across redshift, and defined a demarcation at luminosity $10^{9}\,L_{\odot}$ below which a host can be classified as a dwarf galaxy.
-FRB 20220912A sits just above the borderline at $\approx 1.1\times10^{9}\,L_{\odot}$ (see Fig.~9 of \cite{2023ApJ...954...80G}), suggesting that its host may be a dwarf galaxy.
+The Deep Synoptic Array localized the repeater FRB 20220912A to a host galaxy, PSO J347.2702+48.7066, at redshift $z = 0.0771$ \cite{Ravi2023}.
+The host galaxy has a stellar mass of approximately $10^{10}\,M_{\odot}$, a star-formation rate of $\gtrsim 0.1\,M_{\odot} \, {\rm yr^{-1}}$, and an effective radius of $2.2\,{\rm kpc}$.
+Gordon et al. \cite{2023ApJ...954...80G} compared the optical host luminosities of repeating and nonrepeating FRBs across redshift, and defined a demarcation at luminosity $10^{9}\,L_{\odot}$ below which a host can be classified as a dwarf galaxy.
+FRB 20220912A sits just above the borderline at $\approx 1.1\times10^{9}\,L_{\odot}$, suggesting that its host may be a dwarf galaxy \cite{2023ApJ...954...80G}.

 Since they have higher fractions of DM compared to more massive systems, dwarf galaxies are deemed as ideal systems to probe the DM density profile \cite{Cooke2022}.
 However, we currently lack rotation curve observations of the host of FRB 20220912A to investigate its DM density distribution.
 Here we use the DM density profile of a dwarf galaxy, NGC 4451 (with a similar stellar mass of $\sim 10^{10}\,M_{\odot}$ and a similar radius of $\sim 2.2\,{\rm kpc}$ \cite{Cooke2022}), as a reference.
 Note that the differences in DM density profiles between NGC 4451 and FRB 20220912A's host have negligible effects within the precision range of our study.
-Based on the stellar rotation curve, \citet{Cooke2022} determined the coefficients of the generalized NFW profile (Eq.~(\ref{eq:darkmatter})) for NGC 4451, i.e., $\rho_0=0.41\,M_{\odot}\,{\rm pc^{-3}}$, $r_s=2.2\,{\rm kpc}$, and $\beta=0$.
+Based on the stellar rotation curve, Cooke et al. \cite{Cooke2022} determined the coefficients of the generalized NFW profile (Equation~(\ref{eq:darkmatter})) for NGC 4451, i.e., $\rho_0=0.41\,M_{\odot}\,{\rm pc^{-3}}$, $r_s=2.2\,{\rm kpc}$, and $\beta=0$.
 Furthermore, a recent milliarcsecond localization of FRB 20220912A shows that its transverse offset from the host galaxy center is $r\approx0.8$ kpc \cite{hewitt2023}.
-With this information, an estimate on the DM density at the location of FRB 20220912A from Eq.~(\ref{eq:darkmatter}) is $\rho \sim 0.16 \,M_{\odot} \, {\rm pc^{-3}}$.
+With this information, an estimate of the DM density at the location of FRB 20220912A from Equation~(\ref{eq:darkmatter}) is $\rho \sim 0.16 \,M_{\odot} \, {\rm pc^{-3}}$.
 This value is much larger than the DM density near our Earth, which is $\sim 0.01 \,M_{\odot} \, {\rm pc^{-3}} $ estimated by the Galactic NFW profile \cite{Nesti2013}.